kvbc/rylang/notes3.md

     c i32 = add_1();
   }
   ```
-- Functions are also, in a sense, namespaces. \
+- Functions follow the same rules as [namespaces](#namespace).
 You can access a function's:
+  - sub-function,
   - sub-[struct](#struct),
   - sub-[enum](#enum),
   - sub-[namespace](#namespace), or